 If you can start your day having cookies, you should definitely start your day having cookies.
 All perfect cookies are crunchy out and soft in and there muesli cookies don’t make an exception to the rule.

-A good muesli is nutty, seedy and fruity, not just an assortment of meals and flakes.
-Especially, a good muesli has a lot of raisins or bits of dates or both.
+Good muesli is nutty, seedy, and fruity, not just an assortment of meals and flakes.
+Especially, good muesli has a lot of raisins or bits of dates or both.
 But raisin-free muesli is boredom in a form of food.